pratap86/java-multithreading/README.md

 # Multithreading
 Multithreading, Executor Framework, Concurrent Collections, Parallel Algorithms, Fork-Join Framework, MapReduce and Parallelization

-### Threads API

-  - Threads are basically used to offload the blocking tasks as background task.
-  - Allow developer to write the asynchronous style of code.
-  - <b>Thread Limitations</b>;
-    - create the thread
-    - start the thread
-    - join the thread
-    - Threads are expensive, threads have its own runtime-stack, memory registers and more.
-    - Thread Pool was created specially to solve above limitations.

-### ExecutorService
-  - Asynchronous Task Execution Engine
-  - This enables coarse-grained task based parallelism.
-  - <b>Working of ExecutorService</b>
-  - Client<Future>, ExecutorService(WorkQueue<BlockingQueue>, CompletionQueue & ThreadPool)
-  - any new task put in to WorkQueue, thread came from ThreadPool, pick the task from WorkQueue & process it and put it into CompletionQueue while its processing is done.

 ## Thread Termination - Why & When
   - Thread consumes resources
     - Memory & Kernel resources